PA7T/sdr_wspr/README.md

 ![alt tag](https://raw.githubusercontent.com/PA7T/sdr_wspr/master/info/icon.png)

+SDR WSPR is transforms you RedPitaya board into an 8 channel sofware defined radio receiver for WSPR transmissions.
+THis means you can monitor wspr beacons on 8 channel simultaneously.

+In case you have bug reports or feature requests, please report them as an issue with this GitHub repository.
+This allows efficient tracking and avoids duplication.

 ## Installation on RedPitaya
 SSH into your favourite RP board with operating system >=0.97 and execute the following commands: